ShiferawAbel/ShiferawAbel/README.md

 # 💫 About Me:
-Currently cooking enterprise applications<br>always learning everything there is to be learnt
+Currently cooking enterprise applications<br>always learning everything there is to be learned

 ## 🌐 Socials: